Posted on May 25 2019 by Andy Spiteri

 I’m sure many of us have our own side quests that have a special place in our hearts, but for me, this will always be the big one.
 So the next time I’m feeling frazzled about having to perform another thankless bean fetching vegetable quest, I’ll think back to the story of Anju and Kafei and remember that sometimes, the extra effort can be worth it.

 Agree with me about the state of side quests today?
 What are some of your favorite or items side quests of all time?
 Let me know in the comments below.
-Andy Spiteri is an Senior Editor for Zelda Informer.
-For more fun and shenanigans, follow him on Twitter, and be sure to check out his blog, The Alchemists Lab.
+Andy Spiteri is the Editor-In-Chief of Zelda Dungeon.
+For more fun and shenanigans, follow him on Twitter.

 Feature art by ls-kuroyami